 My name is Chad Calease.
-I have a learning addiction, which is why this site has existed since the late 90’s: primarily as a place to keep stories, artifacts about what I’ve learned, having mostly to do with people, ideas, and technology.
-They’re prolly metaphorical crumbs, too, a trail to help someone find their way back to whatever it was they were supposed to be doing before they got lost on the Internet.
+I built this site in the 90’s to support my learning habit, a place to keep artifacts about what I’ve learned, stories having mostly to do with people, ideas, and technology.
+Hopefully they’re metaphorical crumbs, too, a trail to help someone find their way back to whatever it was they were supposed to be doing before getting lost on the Internet.

-Speaking of getting lost, I’m grateful for finding my way through some dense and vast forests, both literally and figuratively.
-I’m even more grateful for the way those experiences have hardened my skills and softened my heart.
+Speaking of getting lost, I’m grateful for finding my way out of some dense and vast forests, both literally and figuratively, and for the way those experiences harden my skills and soften my heart.
 That may be a way of saying I’m a self-taught type who learns best from practical application in the field, doing things out in the wild world.

-Most importantly, I do this through communicating and connecting with others in meaningful and memorable ways.
-Those audiences have diverse backgrounds, cultures, skills, and ability levels and might include business leaders, creatives, designers, engineers, knowledge workers, the technical elite, and everyday folks who just want the machine on their desk to change the world, preferably by noon.
+I do this through communicating and connecting with others in meaningful and memorable ways, people with diverse backgrounds, cultures, skills, and ability levels, including business leaders, creatives, designers, engineers, knowledge workers, the technical elite, and everyday folks who just want the machine on their desk to change the world, preferably by noon.

-Presently, I help guide others through their own forests over at WIMZKL, where I make complicated but important stuff, like Resilience Strategy, more accessible and executable for lots more people.
+over at WIMZKL I help others find their way out of their own forests through training and support that makes complicated but important stuff, like Resilience, more accessible and executable.
 My team and I use agile methodologies that almost always have less to do with technology than people.
 It’s always about people.
-It’s about finding our way out of the forest together through successful collaborations and outcomes.
+It’s about finding our way out of the forest through successful collaborations.